ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Technical Validation

 \subsection{Splits analysis}

 We analyze the effects of different proposed splits into training and testing sets.
-Preferably, both parts should have similar distribution of classes and pesticide types, to keep the basic characteristics of the dataset similar and have good representation of all segments of the data in the test set.
+Preferably, both parts should have similar distribution of classes and pesticide types, to keep the basic characteristics of the dataset similar and have good representation of all data segments in the test set.

 In addition, we want the test set to be diverse, and to be reasonably structurally different from the training data in order to avoid data leakage.
 For measuring those qualities, we utilize commonly used ECFP4 (Morgan) fingerprints with 1024 bits and Tanimoto distance (one minus Tanimoto similarity), which allow us to represent the molecules in a vector space.
 We measure diversity by calculating the average distance between test molecules, as high values mean that we avoid \q{clustering} the test samples, which would measure generalization only in small subsets of a chemical space.
 To calculate structural separation, we compute average distance between each test sample and closest training sample.
 A high value of such metric means that test molecules are structurally different from training ones, and we avoid data leakage from too similar compounds.